 Any commercial use of the PSF trademarks in product or company names must be approved first by the PSF.
 Some uses, like calling a company "The Python Company," or a product "Python Language" or "Python IDE" will be refused.
 This is because they are overly broad, or confusing as to whether the Python programming language is open source or commercial, or whether your product or organization is affiliated with or sponsored by PSF.

 Any use of a derived (modified) logo for any commercial purpose must also be approved first by the PSF.
 We will generally be unable to do this, because of the confusion it may cause.
+As a guideline, modifications that leave the shape -- but not necessarily the colors -- unaltered are likely to be approved.
+Inclusion of other visual elements at an offset to the logo is generally acceptable (subject to other terms of this policy).
+Modifications that modify or obscure any part of the shape of the logo will not be approved.

 How to Use the Trademarks